Asian shares near 1-wk highs but Delta woes mount - NewsBreak

 Asian shares near 1-wk highs but Delta woes mount

-MSCI’s broadest index of Asia-Pacific shares outside Japan climbed 0.1% to the highest since July 26.
+MSCI's broadest index of Asia-Pacific shares outside Japan (.MIAPJ0000PUS) climbed 0.1% to the highest since July 26.

 Close to 90% of companies listed on the S&P500 have reported positive earnings surprises for the second quarter, according to National Australia Bank economist Tapas Strickland.